panoply/syncify/readme.md

 }
 ```

-### Examples
+### Usage Examples

-In most situations you will leverage the spawn option to compile TypeScript or JavaScript assets.
-Below we will walk through how we can run 2 well known JavaScript bundlers, rollup and webpack together with Syncify in both watch and build modes.
+In most situations you will leverage the spawn option to compile TypeScript or JavaScript assets, but it is important to note that this capability is not specifically for these assets types.
+Below are a couple examples were we spawn up 2 well known JavaScript bundlers.
+If you run into any problems, please submit an issue.

 ### Rollup

 If you are processing JavaScript asset files using the [Rollup](#) bundler you can spawn build and watch processes by providing the rollup commands to each mode accordingly.
+Rollup is a fantastic choice for handling `.js` files and is the preferred option for processing these asset types.
+In this example, it is assumed that a `rollup.config.js` file is located in the root of your project.

 <!-- prettier-ignore -->
 ```json